 Blood Flower by Pamela Uschuk

 Wings Press of San Antonio, Texas announces the release of Pam Uschuk's new collection of poems, Blood Flower, which received a starred review in Booklist Exclusives.
-Order your copy today from Wings Press, Amazon, or your local independent bookstore!
+Order your copy today from Amazon or your local independent bookstore!

 "Every syllable of Blood Flower's warm and revelatory tapestry pulses with discovery—the unearthing of familial ties, the realization of strengths and frailties, the speaking of secrets out loud.
 The life story that springs from these lines is ultimately undaunted—but the real lessons lie in the journey." —Patricia Smith, author, Shoulda Been Jimi Savannah